Work and Play in a Visitor's Paradise - Kauai

 - 1/2 tsp pure vanilla extract

-- Cooking spray an 8-inch square cake pan.
+- Cooking spray an 8-inch square or round cake pan.

 - In a large bowl, mix mashed taro and melted butter, mashing additionally.